What Decals Does a Truck Driver Need? A Comprehensive Guide for Commercial Drivers and Carriers

 Where Should Decals Be Placed on the Truck?

-The location of decals on the truck is usually determined by regulatory requirements.
-For instance, USDOT and MC number decals should be placed on both sides of the commercial vehicle, in a position that is easily visible from 50 feet during daylight hours.
+Regulatory requirements usually determine the location of decals on the truck.
+For instance, USDOT and MC number decals should be placed on both sides of the commercial vehicle in a position that is easily visible from 50 feet during daylight hours.
 If there are no specific requirements, the decals should be placed where they can be easily seen and won't be damaged or obscured by dirt or moving parts.

 What are the Penalties for Non-Compliance?